zhutoutoutousan/A-study-note-as-a-beginner/business/_log-B/log_business-management.md

 ## Let's say that you have 24 project-like sessions going on, how would you manage them
 - The right tool
   - For your current case, you're using cornerstone and calendar, so you need to sync it
+- Techniques
   - Group them with long-term, mid-term and short-term
+- Difficulties
+  - Your plans and development is distributed, interface must be established